WANdisco/wandisco-documentation-ldm/docs/configure-exclusions.md

 | Spark Staging directories | (/\|/.\*/).spark-staging-.* |
 | Spark Temporary directories | (/\|/.\*/)_temporary.* |

 These directories are used by Hive or Spark respectively to stage files while they are being processed during a migration.
-They are automatically cleaned up by Hive or Spark after a migration is complete, and are excluded by default to avoid errors.
+These are automatically deleted by Hive or Spark after use, and are excluded by default to avoid errors.

 ## Configure exclusions with the UI